Solar radio emission: Mechanisms

 where $n_e$ is the electron density in cm^{−3}, $B$ is the magnetic field strength in Gauss (G), $e$ is the electron charge, $m_e$ is the electron mass, and $c$ is the speed of light.
 The relative sizes of these two frequencies largely determine which emission mechanism will dominate in a particular environment.
-For example, high-frequency gyromagnetic emission dominates in the chromosphere, where the magnetic field strengths are comparatively large, whereas low-frequency thermal bremsstrahlung and plasma emission dominates in the corona, where the magnetic field strengths and densities are generally lower than in the chromosphere.
+For example, high-frequency gyromagnetic emission dominates in the chromosphere, where the magnetic field strengths are comparatively large, whereas low-frequency thermal bremsstrahlung and plasma emission dominate in the corona, where the magnetic field strengths and densities are generally lower than in the chromosphere.
 In the images below, the first four on the upper left are dominated by gyromagnetic emission from the chromosphere, transition region, and low-corona, while the three images on the right are dominated by thermal bremsstrahlung emission from the corona, with lower frequencies being generated at larger heights above the surface.

 The Sun as seen in radio waves from 25.8 GHz down to 24.6 MHz.
 From upper-left to lower-right, the observations were recorded by the Nobeyama Radioheliograph (NoRH), Very Large Array (VLA), Nançay Radioheliograph (NRH), Murchison Widefield Array (MWA) and Low-Frequency Array (LOFAR).
 The solid circles in the images on the right correspond to the size of the Sun seen in visible light.